MCDReforged/MCDReforged/doc/plugin.md

 ### old_module

 This is an instance of a module, which is used by the new plugin to inherit some necessary information from the old plugin after the plugin is reloaded.
-If its value is `None`, it means that this is the first time the MCDR has started loading the plugin
+If its value is None, it means that this is the first time the MCDR has started loading the plugin

 Related examples: